When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Taste-safe items like Cheerios or oats.

-• Toys to put in the food.
+• Small toys to hide in the food.

 11. Egg Carton Straw Puzzle